jimacoff/my-hd/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 **__NOTE: Instant deploy is not recommended if you plan to set up My-HD as a user facing live production application.
 For this it is recommended that you clone this repository and develop locally.
-As an alternative you can deploy here and run__** `git pull heroku master` **__in your local command line to pull a copy of the deployed code from your Heroku remote repo into your local development environment__**
+As an alternative you can deploy here and run__** `git pull heroku master` **__in your local command line to pull a copy of the deployed code from your Heroku remote repo into your local development environment.__**

 ## Test Coverage

-The original iteration of My-HD was contracted for the creation for a private individual who did not require test coverage therefore it was not included.
-However, for the re-write of this application we will be addressing missing features, code smell and other issues re ran into running the v1 iteration of My-HD.
+The original iteration of My-HD was contracted for creation by a private individual who did not require test coverage therefore it was not included.
+However, for the re-write of this application we will be addressing missing features, code smells and other issues that hindered us while running the v1 iteration of My-HD.

 In addition we will be adding test coverage to core functionality and critical app logic.
 However do not get your hopes up.
 My-HD is a rapid prototype to production rails app that is light weight and intended to be customized.
 With that in mind it should not be difficult to cover sections of code that we did not address.